cmaxw/devchat-eleventy/src/dev-ed/deved-029-essential-skills-every-developer-should-have.md

 The next category spoken about is educational skills.
 Some of the necessary ones being effective communication, ability to teach others and convey ideas constructively, ability to pick up new languages and have a smooth transition from the old ones, not giving up and working on problems relentlessly (banging head on the wall!), tenacity, diligence and also, asking for help.

-The final category is essential personal skills.
-They list great ones including ability to work in a team while listening to others' ideas, giving them feedback and taking in criticism as well, time management
+They then list great essential personal skills including the ability to work in a team while listening to others' ideas, giving them feedback and taking in criticism as well, time management, people skills, good writing, managing personal time and setting boundaries, humility and empathy.

+They wrap up the episode by discussing organizational skills - organizing code, managing time across the team, being organized while learning something new, and task organization and move on to picks.

 ## Panel